bram-ver/development-repo-assignment-2-shared/docs/source/index.rst

 This documentation and the accompanying package have been created as part of the Scientific Software Development offered by the Scientific Software Center at Heidelberg University.

+The package contains a collection of functions and classes that can be used to import, export and plot scientific data as well as performing transformations on the data.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: